nichoth/jazz-signals-v1/README.md

                 // The view will re-render when the task updates.
                 // This is magically in sync with multiple devices.
-                // You can create an invitation for another device, and changes
+                // You can create an invitation for a second device, and changes
-                // will automatically be visible on both devices. return (<li key={taskId}>
+                // will automatically be visible in both places. return (<li key={taskId}>
                     {task?.get('done') ?
                         (<s>{task.get('text')}</s>) :